- 7 min read

 },

 It shows the primary key, visibility, markup type, and class.
 Most importantly, it includes coordinate pairs (X, Y) for the model to precisely locate the object.
+The segmentation mask here corresponds to the detected object, ensuring that each object is accurately outlined.

 These features make instance segmentation more accurate, but also more expensive.
 It requires longer annotation time, more model training, higher latency, greater memory use, and more complex deployment.